PedroAgullo/Challenge6_backend/README.md

 Controllers contain the class and callback functions which we pass to the router's methods.

-We will need one for each model, Monitor, Room and User, and an additional to the login.
+We will need one for each model, Monitor, Room, User, Locker, and an additional to the login.

 This is an example in class Monitor, a function to modify the information: